Nepal is the top trekking destination in the world – FACT.

 There’s only 3km to go now until you arrive at Trekker’s Point, the entrance to base camp proper, but it’ll take a while to get there.
 The terrain is undulating to say the least and with the Everest amphitheatre of Nuptse, Pumori and Lobuche peaks bearing down on the glacial moraine from all around, frequent avalanches, rockfalls and cracks and groans from the Khumbu glacier are a constant reminder you’re now up with the gods.

 Once you arrive at Trekker’s Point it’s worth stopping for a while to take it all in.
-After all, you’ve spent the last 10 days exerting a ridiculous amount of effort to get here.
+After all, you’ve spent the last few days exerting a ridiculous amount of effort to get here.
 Pause and take the obligatory photos, stare in wonder at the surrounding peaks and wonder ‘how on earth do people actually live here for ten weeks every year – if you read this blog post you can find out.

 THINGS YOU NEED TO KNOW